mateudu/azure-devops-workshop/README.md

 ### Setup Build Pipelines (YAML-based):

+1. Go to `Artifacts` tab in Azure DevOps and create a new feed.
+1. Go to my GitHub repository (the one that you read ;)) and clone the repository.
+1. Clone the `Service 01` repository from Azure DevOps.
+1. Copy the following directories from my GitHub repository, and add them to `Service 01` repository, by making a new branch locally, copying these directories and pushing that branch to `Service 01` repository:
+    1. `ci`
+    1. `iac`
+    1. `src`
+1. Make a new pull request to `master` branch, and bypass policies to complete it.
+1. Go to `Pipelines` tab and add new build.
+As a definition source, select `ci/ci.yml` file.
+1. Edit the build pipeline, to select correct Azure DevOps Feed ID.
+1. Go to `master` branch policies, as in previous steps and enable Build validation for pull requests.

 #### .NET Core App Build with Unit Tests validation

+There is a `MyWebApp.Web` project, that contains ASP.NET Core 3.1 web application.
+This project is tested by `MyWebApp.Tests` project.

 #### Entity Framework database migrations with validation using Docker-based MS SQL

+There is a `MyWebApp.Dabatase` project, that contains Entity Framework Core-based SQL migrations.
+These migrations are verified by `Verify Database migrations` job in the build pipeline.

 #### NuGet packages hosted as Azure Artifacts

+There is a `MyWebApp.Common` project, that is a .NET Core 3.1 Class library.
+This library is published as a NuGet package in NuGet Feed, created in this section.

 ## Day 2